DMalko/PeptoVar/README.md

  - Easy to use (see *Usage* section).

  - Generate peptidomes:
-   - personalized for selected sample
+   - personalized for a sample
-   - unique peptides for pair of samples
+   - unique peptides for a pair of samples
    - all possible peptides for variations in population

 - Translate variation with prefixes and suffixes: